chongxi/xillybus_linux_driver/README.md

 http://xillybus.com/downloads/doc/xillybus_getting_started_linux.pdf

-Do we need to install this driver?
+Do we need to install this kernel module?
 ===========================

 Some Linux distributions have the PCIe / AXI Xillybus driver pre-installed out of the